Sparrow-benjamin/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the alphabet in lowercase, followed by a new line
+all single digit numbers of base 10 starting from 0, followed by a new line